-- 83. Senior Airman Crocker, prior to learning about the production or testing of the COVID-19 vaccines using aborted fetal cell lines, was unaware that such cell lines were used in the production or testing of any medications or vaccines.
-Senior Airman Crocker, having learned that other medications may be tested or produced using aborted fetal cell lines, has since committed to refusing to take any medication that is thus developed or tested. - 84.
-Senior Airman Crocker believes she contracted and recovered from COVID-19, and likely has antibodies tests showing that she has acquired natural immunity. - 85.
-Senior Airman Crocker is a religion student at Liberty University and holds the sincere religious belief that, upon seeking guidance from God through prayer as to whether to receive a COVID-10 vaccine, God directed her not to do so. - 86.
-Fidelity to her religious beliefs is more important to Senior Airman Crocker than her military career, but the Constitution of the United States prohibits Defendants from forcing her to choose between her beliefs and her military service to our country. - 87.
-The DoD Vaccine Mandate has lowered Senior Airman Crocker's morale as a service member because she has been forced to choose between her sincerely held religious beliefs and her military career.
+- 134. Plaintiffs, prior to learning about the production or testing of the COVID-19 vaccines using aborted fetal cell lines, were unaware that such cell lines were used in the production or testing of any medications or vaccines.
+Plaintiffs, having learned that other medications may be tested or produced using aborted fetal cell lines, have since committed to refuse to take any medication that is thus developed or tested. - 135.
+Plaintiffs have contracted and recovered from COVID-19, and therefore have antibodies tests showing that they have acquired natural immunity. - 136.
+Multiple Plaintiffs hold the sincere religious belief that, upon seeking guidance from God through prayer as to whether to receive a COVID-19 vaccine, God directed them not to do so.
+Senior Airman Crocker is a religion student at Liberty University and holds the sincere religious belief that, upon seeking guidance from God through prayer as to whether to receive a COVID-19 vaccine, God directed her not to do so. - 137.
+Fidelity to their religious beliefs is more important to Plaintiffs than their military careers, but the Constitution of the United States prohibits Defendants from forcing them to choose between their beliefs and their military service to our country. - 138.
+The DoD Vaccine Mandate has lowered Plaintiffs' morale as service members because they have been forced to choose between their sincerely held religious beliefs and their military careers.
 The DoD Vaccine Mandate has lowered the morale of other service members for the same reasons.